Maitre-Pangolin/maitre-pangolin/README.md

 ### Hi there 👋

-I'm Martin, an aspiring Full-Stack developper.
+I'm Martin, an aspiring Full-Stack developper living in Montreal.

 🌱 I've quit my job in January 2021 to learn MERN stack and web technologies.
 I'm currently having a blast and learning a tons of stuff !